StanislavHerber/SAR/README.md

 * Radar -> geometric -> terrain correction -> Range-doppler terrain correction to make terrain corrections (Select Sigma0_VV and SRTM 1Sec HGT)
 * Color manipulation to manipulate the color scheme to visualize which areas were flooded

+# Task: with Lika i will try to process some SAR data with GEE and R scripting

 ```
 This is how to make block for codes or text to copy
 ```